 One way we align with Agile values is by using a course backlog — a learning backlog — rather than a traditional syllabus.
 Our course backlog is the list of topics we plan to cover throughout the semester.
 Each backlog item includes a short description, a list of activities, a suggested reading list, and the date on which we forecast we’ll cover the backlog item.
 The order of topics and dates may change — we’ll adjust the backlog throughout the semester to ensure we’re covering the right topics at the right time.

 During the first half of the semester, we’ll learn enough about Agile to be able to apply it to real software product development.
 Homework assignments are short on-line quizzes and programming problems designed to guide your learning.

 During the second half of the semester, you’ll put your learning into practice.
 You’ll form Agile product development teams.
 Your team will design, implement, and deliver a real software product together.
 You’ll traverse all the steps of the Agile product development lifespan, from team formation and product inception all the way to iteratively delivering and improving working versions of your product.

 Your final grade for the semester will consist of:

-Class participation: For full credit, you’ll attend and actively participate in all online and on-campus class sessions.
-Active participation includes a video and audio presence during virtual sessions, contributing ideas during discussions, asking questions, and sharing what you know with students and course staff.
+Class participation: For full credit, you’ll attend and actively participate in all class sessions.
+Active participation includes a video and audio presence during virtual sessions, participating in activities, contributing ideas during discussions, asking questions, and sharing your knowledge with students and course staff.

 Homework: Homework assignments are due before the next class.
 To view and submit your homework assignments, visit the course Canvas site.
-For full credit, you’ll return your homework when it’s due.
-Your responses to written prompts will be complete and accurate.
-Your programming solutions will be well crafted source code and executable artifacts created using Pair or Mob Programming, Test Driven Development, and other Agile software development skills.
+For full credit:

 All homework assignments and grades are available in Canvas.